psidnell/ofexport/DOCUMENTATION.md

 - Notes/attachments (I'm not completely sure how these are encoded yet)
 - Project Type/Status (I don't know they're stored is in the database yet)

+However I wrote this tool primarily for my own use and while I'm using it on a daily basis it's going to be pretty well supported.

+I plan to upgrade to OmniFocus 2 when it's ready and hope to ensure compatibility before it's released.

 ### OBLIGATORY WARNINGS ###

-- If you don't know what a bash script is, have never used the command line or don't know what a correct $PATH variable looks like then reading on is probably just going to give you a headache.
+- If you don't know what a bash script is, have never used the command line or don't know why **rm -rf** are the scariest 6 characters in the kingdom then reading on is probably just going to give you a headache or worse.
 - If Omni change the format of their database in a future update then **ofexport** will need to be fixed.
 - This program reads your OmniFocus database file directly.
 While it should be impossible (as written) for it to modify or delete that database, set fire to your Mac, empty your bank accounts or knock the earth out of orbit - bugs happen.
 But you obviously have backups - right?